Tutorial: Set up the GitLab workspaces proxy

 6. Store the client ID and generated secret in a safe place (for example, 1Password).

-Next, you’ll generate an SSH host key and export the GitLab URL.
+Next, you’ll generate an SSH host key.

 Generate an SSH host key